hyphanet/website/README.md

 # New Freenet Website #

+This is a new version of the Freenet website.
+Its main goal is to improve the popularity of Freenet and to attract new contributors.
+The theme is Light Wave, by DesignBootstrap - http://www.designbootstrap.com/light-wave-template-bootstrap-transparent-theme/
+This repository contains a python application that will generate the website for all supported languages.

 Goals:
+- Improve the popularity of Freenet
 - Should look nice
 - Static (so it does not need a webserver and can also be hosted on Freenet)
 - Should work without Javascript and through FProxy